arunsundaram50/k8s-training/kd2/README.md

-# kd2: A Tour of Deploting Application Using K8S
+# k2.
+A Tour of Deploying Application Using K8S

 We will deploy the application using kd1/deployment.yaml.
 This will create an unreachable set of pods.